Bobby's Logo

 VRC-106 "Synthesizer Group" (2 soundbanks)PatchlistImage

-VRC-107 Special Selection "Gary Bristow" (2 soundbanks)PatchlistImage
+VRC-107 Special Selection "David Bristow" (2 soundbanks)PatchlistImage

 VRC-108 Special Selection "Gary Leuenberger" (2 soundbanks)PatchlistImage